psyb0t/gorpitx/README.md

 ## 📄 License

 MIT License.
-Use responsibly and don't be a twat.
+Use responsibly.

 ---

-_Go interface for rpitx that doesn't suck.
-Built for radio enthusiasts who want clean code without the usual C library nightmare fuel._
+_Go interface for rpitx that works.
+Built for radio enthusiasts who want clean code without the usual C library complexity._